Starting date: May 2022

 Dr Iacopo Baussano (Scientist, EPR)

-Dr Mazda Jenab (Scientist, NME)
+Dr Mazda Jenab (Deputy Branch Head, NME)

 Dr Pekka Keski-Rahkonen (Scientist, NME)